akhtarnabeel/ecoforecastCS/README.md

 Currently, VFs can run on either Chameleon Cloud or GENI nodes.
 Chameleon has access to powerful nodes, so O&S can run serverless functions with RAM up to 8GB for each function.
 However, Chameleon nodes are located at one geographical location i.e. Texas.

+4. And another item.

+⋅⋅⋅You can have properly indented paragraphs within list items.
+Notice the blank line above, and the leading spaces (at least one, but we'll use three here to also align the raw Markdown).

+⋅⋅⋅To have a line break without a paragraph, you will need to use two trailing spaces.⋅⋅ ⋅⋅⋅Note that this line is separate, but within the same paragraph.⋅⋅ ⋅⋅⋅(This is contrary to the typical GFM line break behaviour, where trailing spaces are not required.)

 ⋅⋅⋅You can have

 ...
 GENI nodes are spread all over the US at different research institutes.
 However, GENI nodes have limited resources, so O&S can run serverless functions with RAM up to 2GB for each function.